Givlucas/nixos/actions/Get and install mullvad VPN.md

 - must hide keys in a file not manager by nix
 - must have use documented
 - must not be user specific
+- default module options must all be filled

 # Statement of inputs
 - [[Move personal laptop to global config flake]]